How to Use Quantum Indistinguishability Obfuscation

 $\UEExpt(\secpar)$: \begin{enumerate} \item The adversary sends the challenger a message $m$. \item The challenger samples a challenge bit $c \from \{0,1\}$ and a secret key $\sk \from \{0,1\}^\secpar$. \begin{enumerate} \item If $c=0$, the challenger samples a random message $r$ of the same length as $m$ and sends $\enc(\sk; r)$ to the adversary. \item If $c=1$, the challenger sends $\enc(\sk; m)$ to the adversary. \end{enumerate} \item The adversary splits into two non-communicating parties $A$ and $B$. \item The challenger sends each of $A$ and $B$ the secret key $\sk$. \item $A$ outputs a bit $a'$ and $B$ outputs a bit $b'$.
 The adversary wins if $a'=b'=c$. \end{enumerate}

-Currently, the only provably secure constructions of UE are in the quantum random oracle model \cite{AKL+22, AKL23}.
-We conjecture that UE for single-bit messages can be built unconditionally in the standard model, and for general messages assuming one-way functions.
-In fact, a result of \cite{TFKW13} already proved that a simple scheme based on ``monogamy of entanglement'' yields an unconditional ``search'' version of UE.
-Their result says that no (unbounded) adversary can win the following security game with probability noticeably greater than 0:
+The first provably secure construction of UE was proposed in \cite{BL20}, and it satisfied a ``search-based'' notion of security in the quantum random oracle model (QROM).
+Subsequent work \cite{AKL+22, AKL23} achieved the ``decision'' version of UE that we consider here, still in the QROM.
+We conjecture that UE for single-bit messages can be built (for general messages) in the standard model, assuming one-way functions.

+One of the key insights of Broadbent and Lord \cite{BL20} is to link the ``search-based'' notion of UE to the following ``monogamy of entanglement'' result from \cite{TFKW13}, which says that no (unbounded) adversary can win the following security game with probability noticeably greater than 0:

 $\SearchExpt(\secpar)$: \begin{enumerate} \item The challenger samples $x, \theta \from \{0,1\}^\secpar$ and sends $\ket{x^\theta}$ to the adversary.
 Here, $\ket*{x^\theta}$ is shorthand for $H^\theta \ket*{x}$, where $H^\theta$ denotes Hadamard gates applied to the qubits where the corresponding bit in $\theta$ is 1. \item The adversary splits into two non-communicating parties $A$ and $B$. \item The challenger sends each of $A$ and $B$ the basis $\theta$. \item $A$ and $B$ output strings $x_A, x_B$.
 The adversary wins if $x_A = x_B = x$. \end{enumerate}